Our Take: Independent pharmacy network rated highest in customer satisfaction

 Humana Pharmacy led the mail order pharmacy group with a score of 900, followed by Kaiser Permanente Pharmacy (886) and OptumRx (869).
 The U.S. Department of Veterans Affairs mail order pharmacy actually scored highest in the category, at 906, but was not rank eligible because it didn’t meet the study award criteria.

-The first thing that jumps out from this survey of more than 12,000 consumers is that the nation’s largest chain drugstores, Walgreens and CVS, scored below average when compared with the others.
+Our Take: The first thing that jumps out from this survey of more than 12,000 consumers is that the nation’s largest chain drugstores, Walgreens and CVS, scored below average when compared with the others.
 Walgreens was also at the bottom of the list of eight mail order pharmacies.

 But more interesting than the rankings are the responses to other questions J.D.
 Power asked.